pilvento/ationetdocs/ATIONetDoc.md

     --------------

-When a Statement Charge is received, ATIONet will try to identify the Company and the Identifier of the sub-account (Vehicle or Driver), this can be performed thru several combinations of the Identification Fields on the body of the message:
+When a Statement Charge is received, ATIONet will try to identify the Subscriber, the Species (Currency Code or Master Fuel Code) and the Identifier of the sub-account (Vehicle or Driver), this can be performed thru several combinations of the Identification Fields on the body of the message:

-1. Identifier field only.
+1. Any Identifier field (Identifier, Driver Code, Vehicle Code, Vehicle Plate, SubAccount External Code and SubAccount Id) only.
 Only accepted for Home-base subscriptions.

 2. Company Code + Identifier.